Restoration Projects

-PTRC has been working for several years with the State of Maryland, Charles County, the Town of La Plata, the Chesapeake Bay Trust (CBT), and many local partners to implement protection and restoration projects identified in the Port Tobacco River Watershed Restoration Action Strategy
+PTRC has partnered for years with Maryland, Charles County, La Plata, the Chesapeake Bay Trust, and local groups to carry out projects from the Port Tobacco River Watershed Restoration Action Strategy

 PTRC’s advocacy for restoration of a wetland along a 2,800 foot section of Port Tobacco Creek has resulted in the award of $70,000 in grants to for the mapping, permitting, and engineering work to support construction of the wetland.